HOW TO SPEND LESS TIME CLEANING

 One of the first and biggest changes since I chose a Minimalist way was to declutter and streamline my home.
 My home then required less of my attention and I could focus that attention on my kids, my family, myself and whatever I needed and wanted.

 In this article I’d live to give you some Minimalist cleaning tips.
-Not ideas to clean red wine off the carpet or 100 things you can do with vinegar, but simple ideas for keeping your home clean and tidy whilst giving you more time and freedom for the rest of life.
+Not ideas to detox your home, clean red wine off the carpet or 100 things you can do with vinegar, but simple ideas for keeping your home clean and tidy whilst giving you more time and freedom for the rest of life.
 In short, it’s about how to spend less time cleaning!

 HOW TO SPEND LESS TIME CLEANING AND MORE TIME ON OTHER THINGS!